kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 ### Order By

-The order by modifier will change the sequence in which the results are returned.
+The `ORDER BY` modifier will change the sequence in which the results are returned.
 You can order the variables in ascending or descending order.
 The order by modifier defaults to ascending order.
 Descending order must be declared.

 The example below will display the results in descending order of the `?age` variable.